 This deconstructed Shrimp & Grits Pizza honors the flavors and essence of this archetype of Southern cooking, while presenting something deliciously unique.

 The biggest hurdle to this recipe was creating a crust that could stand up to hearty toppings.
-I didn't want to make a pizza you have to eat with a fork, which is essentially what you get if you use traditional polenta.
-In order to make a crust that can be sliced, held in your hand, and eaten like a proper pizza, I had to include a few extra ingredients.
+If you use traditional polenta preparation, you end up with a pizza that you have to eat with a fork.
+In order to make a crust that can be sliced, held in hand, and eaten like a proper pizza, you include a few extra ingredients.

-In the end, this is technically not so much a "polenta" crust as it is a Polenta-Meets-a-Giant-Johnny-Cake, but that is simply too long to put in a recipe title, so I'm calling it Polenta and calling it good.
+In the end, this is technically not so much a "polenta" crust as it is a Polenta-Meets-a-Giant-Johnny-Cake.
+That's simply too long to put in a recipe title though, so I'm calling it Polenta.
+You can call it whatever you want.

 For the Spice Mix, you can use any chili powder you normally would use.
 We typically use a combination of ground pasilla, ground chipotle, and ground New Mexico Chili peppers in roughly equal parts (i.e., a little less chipotle, and a little more pasilla and NMC).
 All the ground peppers can be found at your local merchado, or in your grocery Hispanic foods section.